dcminter/hntags.com/README.md

 ## Status

+*Not* yet running regularly or automatically.

+I saw an encoding issue on a story; an em-dash got displayed as `â€“` in story 44561516 so that needs a proper fix.

   * I'm testing out the infrastructure, so a stale version is public on [HNTags.com](https://hntags.com) right now!
   * Cleaner categorisation
   * Renders category pages